Planktonicker/Lasertagopen/README.md

 This project allows you to build custom laser tag blasters with OLED HUDs, tactile controls, and massive outdoor range, all tied together by a central "Cheap Yellow Display" (CYD) touch server that hosts a live, cyberpunk-themed web dashboard for up to 64 players.

+The original intent was to create an easy to setup lasertag game to undercut vendors who charge exhorbitant prices for a game.
+This hopefullt allows more educator such as myself to have access to easily available laser tag.

 ✨ Key Features

 Massive Scalability: Play backyard games (up to 10 players) using the CYD's built-in Wi-Fi Hub, or scale up to massive 64-player arena matches using a standard, offline Wi-Fi router.